 “Brides and grooms are also taking more interest in the visual impact of their reception tables, theming tableware with floral centrepieces.
 The power of the flower is now more important than ever”

 How to maximise your budget and still have great wedding flowers:

 - Ingenuity in design – it is possible to break flowers down to the individual florets and place them nonchalantly to decorate a dining table, without blowing your budget.
 Branches and other sculptural elements that can be re-used, reducing the cost passed on to the customer.

 - Less is often more – Displays that include fewer flowers, often use them more intensely so that the impact is created by different means than a full arrangement containing multiple blooms.
 Filling every corner or available surface with flowers can be overkill.
 When this happens, the eye becomes overwhelmed and the brain can no longer take in the vision.
 The result is that the floral arrangement is not only expensive, but the impact of the flowers is actually reduced.

-- Seasonal Blooms – look for those naturally in season, avoiding expensive transportation costs from far flung corners of the world.
+- Seasonal Blooms – look for flowers in season, avoiding expensive transportation costs from far-flung corners of the world.
 There are likely to be very many seasonal options in your chosen colours.